 The narcissist can’t seem to get the hint that I don’t want anything to do with them!
 They’ve reached everyone- my friends, my family, and even my boss!
 All the lies- they claimed I abused them, stole money from them, and otherwise ruined their life.
 Everything is a lie, but they don’t see it that way.
 What can I do?

 Does this inner dialogue sound familiar?
 Does it seem like the narcissist in your life doesn’t just twist your words- but they also downright lie and discredit you as a person?
 Maybe they act one way in front of you, but you feel convinced they’re doing something else behind your back.

 Perhaps, you’ve noticed that your loved ones have started acting differently towards you- although you can’t quite identify why.
 But when you attempt to draw attention to the changes, the narcissist insists everything is fine- you’re just imagining things!

 If you’re feeling these feelings, they aren’t random.
 Your narcissist might be smearing you.
 Smear campaigns by narcissists often feel demoralizing and exhaustive for the victim.
-It may seem like things will never get better, like you will always be stuck with their manipulative tactics.
+It may seem like things will never get better, as you will always be stuck with their manipulative tactics.

-What Is a Smear Campaign?
+What Is a Narcissist Smear Campaign?